carreter/carreter.github.io/content/posts/rosalind/002-transcription-reverse-complement/index.md

 +++
-title = "DNA to RNA + Reverse Complement" date = 2024-11-18T11:49:50-05:00
+title = "DNA to RNA + reverse complement" date = 2024-11-18T11:49:50-05:00
-description = "Let's implement two extremely common utilities in bioinformatics: transcribing DNA to RNA and taking the reverse complement of a sequence." tags = ["bioinformatics", "go"] categories = ["tutorials"] series = ["rosalind"] params.icon = "dna-structure.png"
+description = "Let's solve the next couple problems in the ROSALIND series and implement two extremely common utilities in bioinformatics: transcribing DNA to RNA and taking the reverse complement of a sequence." tags = ["bioinformatics", "go"] categories = ["tutorials"] series = ["rosalind"] params.seriesentry = 2
 +++

 ## Introduction